salimaammarr/SOEN-343---Bike/README.md

    **What happens here?**
    - `mvnw` (Maven Wrapper) downloads Maven if not present
    - Maven reads `pom.xml` to understand project dependencies
+   - Spring Boot connects to Supabase PostgreSQL database
    - Spring Boot starts an embedded web server
    - The application becomes available at `http://localhost:8080`

-3. The backend will start on `http://localhost:8080`
+4. The backend will start on `http://localhost:8080`

 ### Frontend Setup